 How do you see the future for screenwriters in South Africa?

 As corny as it sounds, the future is what you make of it.
 If you keep writing script after script and if you take criticism onboard, you’ll improve with each draft.
 I’ve just finished the first draft of my next screenplay and it’s in pretty bad shape.
 But I’ve learned that I just have to keep at it – craft, sculpt, tweak, rewrite, problem-solve, cry, rewrite.
 That’s the only way you’ll ever get anywhere.
 There’s no magic potion.

 Your views on the local film industry?

-I think we’re in new age of SA cinema.
-Films like Five Fingers for Marseilles, Inxeba and Wonderlus get me excited about our film industry.
+I think we’re in a new age of SA cinema.
+Films like Five Fingers for Marseilles, Inxeba, and Wonderlus get me excited about our film industry.

 Any advice you want to give to aspiring writers and filmmakers who want to get their stories made?

 Keep at it.
 Don’t give up.
 It took me 6 years to get Meerkat Maantuig made.
 It took me 7 years to get my first feature film made.
 I wanted to give up so many times but my husband kept telling me to hang in there and to believe in my stories.